 Divorce and Separation are not necessarily the same.
 A spouse can decide to separate from their partner, without a formal divorce.
-A divorce may impact a spouse???s medical benefits, pension benefits, and their deadlines for claiming support or the division of property.
+A divorce may impact a spouse’s medical benefits, pension benefits, and their deadlines for claiming support or the division of property.

 If you are unsure as to whether you are legally separated from your spouse and whether applying for divorce is right for you, you should speak with a lawyer to canvas your options.
-Our lawyers can guide you through both concepts, and offer help if you need counseling or other services to prevent the breakdown of your relationship.
+Our lawyers can guide you through both concepts, and offer help if you need counselling or other services to prevent the breakdown of your relationship.

 Marriage Contracts & Cohabitation agreements